 How well this models the female self-reported Chornobyl PTSD is revealed in the following component and signal graph in Figure 18.
 In that figure the black line represents the data and the red line signifies the signal generated by the model.
 In both the male and female PTSD model the match is respectably acceptable.
-There is an end-effect in the data and this may reflect governmental turmoil at the time, but Stamp 8.3 is capable of identifying the outliers in automatic mode, constructing them, and inserting them, in order to improve accuracy generating the signal to match the data.
+There is an end-effect in the data and this may reflect governmental turmoil at the time, but Stamp 8.3 is capable of identifying the outliers in automatic mode, constructing them, and inserting them, in order to improve accuracy generating the signal to match the data, as we can see on the next page.